 Roasted Brined Turkey with Pan Gravy

 There are many differing opinions on how to roast a turkey so that it comes out moist, juicy and evenly cooked.
-We've tried a number of different brines, roasting methods, temperatures and times over the years and have come up with a few recipes that give us consistently good results.
+We've tried a number of different brines, roasting methods, temperatures and times over the years and have developed a few roast turkey recipes that give us consistently good results.
 This is our most basic brined turkey recipe, tailored for fresh, minimally processed birds weighing 10 to 12 pounds (see our notes about larger turkeys).
 Serve with our Old-Fashioned Bread Stuffing as part of a classic turkey dinner.

 Roasted Brined Turkey with Pan Gravy